Metaboss

 Set Update-Authority-All

-metaboss set update-authority-all --keypair <PATH_TO_KEYPAIR> --mint-accounts-file <PATH_TO_MINT_ACCOUNTS> --new-update-authority <NEW_UPDATE_AUTHORITY>
+metaboss set update-authority-all --keypair <PATH_TO_KEYPAIR> --mint-list <PATH_TO_MINT_ACCOUNTS> --new-update-authority <NEW_UPDATE_AUTHORITY>

 The mint accounts file should be a JSON file with an array of NFT mint accounts to be updated: